kwakrhkr59/School-Assignment/Object-Oriented Programming/README.md

 - Success rates of hunting animals vary based on the hunter's weapon and employer, as well as the probability of captured animals escaping

 ## #02_Battle
-- play my game by yourself by entering `java -jar battle.jar` in the command prompt!
+- Play my game by yourself by entering `java -jar battle.jar` in the command prompt!